Indre-V/speedy-py/README.md

 ### Typing Advice

  It displays a list of 12 tips and tricks in the terminal, each designed to improve typing proficiency.
 It starts by presenting a list of 12 quick fixes in the terminal, all aimed at enhancing typing speed.
 To make the experience more interactive, users are required to press Enter in order to reveal each advice.
 Important methods including touch typing, good posture, finger positioning, and consistent practice are covered in the suggestions.
 The functionality also suggests that users take pauses, practice typing using games, and track their advancement over time.
 Users can improve their accuracy and speed while strengthening their typing skills by implementing these tips.
-At the end of the the function takes users back to the main menu so they can continue using the typing speed test application after applying these instructions.
+At the end of the function takes users back to the main menu so they can continue using the typing speed test application after applying these instructions.

 <details><summary><b>Tips and Tricks Display</b></summary>